Meneely bell foundries: Second Meneely bell foundry

+Notable bells

 Columbian Liberty Bell

+Harr Wagner received a letter from William Osborne McDowell, stating that his wife, Madge Morris Wagner was appointed honorary member of the committee to create and direct the use of the Columbian Liberty Bell to be rung at the World's Fair.
+The bell was to be made up of slaves' chains from all parts of the world and contributions of silver, gold and copper money.
+It was to be cast at Troy, New York.
+The idea, expressed in one of Wagner's poems, was adopted as the fundamental motive in the casting of the bell, hence her appointment to an honorary position on the committee having the work in charge.

 The Columbian Liberty Bell was cast by Clinton H. Meneely's foundry for display at the World's Columbian Exposition in Chicago in 1893.
 The bell disappeared while on tour in Europe.

 Saint Anthony’s Church Bell, Prague, Czech Republic

 The Meneely bell that hangs in St Anthony's Church in Prague was purchased by the Mid-European Union in October 1918 to commemorate the independence of Czechoslovakia after World War I and donated to the group's president, Thomas Masaryk, who became the head of the country's provisional government and, in 1920, the Czechoslovak president.
 The bell cost $2,000 and weighed 2,542 pounds (1,155 kg).